Multi-activity Influence and Intervention: Introduction

-There is a range of related literature in both the multi-activity dimension, as well as the study of interventions. \cite{bcz} introduced the seminal single-activity network model, showing that the equilibrium activity level is related to the Katz-Bonacich centralities of the network. \cite{bd} extends the single-activity model to the case of agents participating in two perfectly substitutable activities, and \cite{cyz} generalises the analysis to arbitrary strategic interactions between multiple activities. \cite{walsh} also considers a network model where agents invest in two public goods. \cite{goyal2017aer} develop a multi-activity model where individuals in a social network choose whether to participate in their network and whether to participate in the market.
+There is a range of other literature in both the multi-activity dimension, as well as the study of interventions. \cite{bcz} introduced the seminal single-activity network model, showing that the equilibrium activity level is related to the Katz-Bonacich centralities of the network.\footnote{See \cite{SET2022} for recent developments in network models with nonlinear responses.} \cite{bd} extends the single-activity model to the case of agents participating in two perfectly substitutable activities, and \cite{cyz} generalises the analysis to arbitrary strategic interactions between multiple activities. \cite{walsh} also considers a network model where agents invest in two public goods. \cite{goyal2017aer} develop a multi-activity model where individuals in a social network choose whether to participate in their network and whether to participate in the market.

-\cite{val} proposes a variety of methods for interventions in networks.
-Structural interventions, such as in \cite{bcz}, \cite{gl} and \cite{cs}, adjust activity levels through modifying the network structure.
+In the area of network interventions, a wide variety of methods have been proposed in \cite{val} for a planner to conduct.
+Structural interventions, such as in \cite{bcz}, \cite{gl}, \cite{cs} and \cite{SZZ2021structural}, adjust activity levels through modifying the network structure.
 The creation or deletion of links in such interventions affects the centralities of the agents, which leads to a change in the equilibrium.
-Other papers such as \cite{dem} and \cite{ggg} have considered characteristic interventions, where the planner instead modifies the agents' intrinsic valuations of the activities.
+Other papers such as \cite{dem} and \cite{ggg} have considered characteristic interventions, where the planner instead modifies the agents' intrinsic valuations of the activities.\footnote{\cite{kor2022joint} analyze joint interventions in both characteristics of nodes and weights on the links that connect nodes.} Such characteristic interventions are the main focus of our paper.

+A closely related field of research is that of discriminatory pricing within a network of consumers, where a decrease in price for a consumer has a similar effect as an increase in intrinsic utility. \cite{cyz2,O2p2022} study the optimal pricing for both monopolies and oligopolies, as well as the implications on total welfare, while \cite{uz} considers a version with product varieties. \cite{fg} allows for incomplete information of the network structure.